Please read the “TCT Disclaimer” under the True Crime tab at the top of the page before reading any true crime posts.

 Rasmussen was born in 1943 in Denver, Colorado, but grew up in Arizona.
 In April 1961, he enlisted in the US Army (or the Navy, depending on source material) and was discharged seven years later.

 Between 1967 and 1968, Rasmussen lived in Hawaii where he met his first wife (name unknown and I can’t really blame her.)
-In 1969, he and his new wife moved to Phoenix and he started work as an electrician as they grew their family.
+In 1969, he and his wife moved to Phoenix and Terry started work as an electrician as the couple grew their family.
 The Rasmussens later moved to Redwood City, California around 1974.
-It was only a short time later that his wife left Rasmussen, taking their four children with her.
+It was only a short time later that Terry’s wife left him, taking their four children with her.
 The last time Rasmussen’s children would ever see their father was Christmas 1974.

 In 1978, Rasmussen began dating a woman named Marlyse Elizabeth Honeychurch.
 She was last seen alive in La Puente, California on Thanksgiving day in 1978.
 During the holiday, Honeychurch had an argument with her family and she left the house with Rasmussen and her two daughters, 6-year-old Marie Elizabeth Vaughan and 1-year-old Sarah Lynn McWaters.